cfpb/design-system/docs/pages/sublanding-pages.md

   ##### Area 2: Main content

-  * Must contain at least 1 component, though the [featured content module](/design-system/components/featured-content-module) or [gray well](/design-system/components/wells) should not stand on their own.
+  * Must contain at least 1 pattern, though the [featured content module](/design-system/patterns/featured-content-module) or [well](/design-system/patterns/wells) should not stand on their own.

-  * Recommended hierarchy of components: [featured content module](/design-system/components/featured-content-module), [info unit group](/design-system/components/info-unit-groups-image-and-text) components, [gray well](/design-system/components/wells), and full width body copy.
+  * Recommended hierarchy of patterns: [featured content module](/design-system/patterns/featured-content-module), [info unit groups](/design-system/patterns/info-unit-groups-image-and-text), [wells](/design-system/patterns/wells), and full width body copy.

-  * [Gray well](/design-system/components/wells) component should not be used at the top of this area if the hero is used to introduce the page.
+  * [Wells](/design-system/patterns/wells)  should not be used at the top of this area if the hero is used to introduce the page.

   ##### Area 3: Sidebar